 B.G.
 No. Dated:

-1. In consideration of you, *****, having its office at *****, (hereinafter referred to as the “Utility”, which expression shall unless it be repugnant to the subject or context thereof include its, successors and assigns) having agreed to receive the Bid of …………………… (a company registered under the Companies Act, 2013) and having its registered office at ……………………… (and acting on behalf of its Consortium) (hereinafter referred to as the “Bidder” which expression shall unless it be repugnant to the subject or context thereof include its/their executors, administrators, successors and assigns), for the ***** Project on DBFOT basis (hereinafter referred to as “the Project”) pursuant to the RFP Document dated …………… issued in respect of the Project and other related documents including without limitation the draft Power Purchase Agreement (the “PPA”) (hereinafter collectively referred to as “Bidding Documents”), we (Name of the Bank) having our registered office at ……………………… and one of its branches at …………………….. (hereinafter referred to as the “Bank”), at the request of the Bidder, do hereby in terms of Clause 2.1.7 read with Clause 2.1.8 of the RFP Document, irrevocably, unconditionally and without reservation guarantee the due and faithful fulfilment and compliance of the terms and conditions of the Bidding Documents (including the RFP Document) by the said Bidder and unconditionally and irrevocably undertake to pay forthwith to the Utility an amount of Rs. ***** (Rupees ***** only) (hereinafter referred to as the “Guarantee”) as our primary obligation without any demur, reservation, recourse, contest or protest and without reference to the Bidder if the Bidder shall fail to fulfil or comply with all or any of the terms and conditions contained in the said Bidding Documents.
+1. In consideration of you, ………………………..……, having its office at………………, (hereinafter referred to as the “Utility”, which expression shall unless it be repugnant to the subject or context thereof include its, successors and assigns) having agreed to receive the Bid of …………………… (a company registered under the Companies Act, 2013) and having its registered office at ……………………… (and acting on behalf of its Consortium) (hereinafter referred to as the “Bidder” which expression shall unless it be repugnant to the subject or context thereof include its/their executors, administrators, successors and assigns), for the …………………………..
+Project on DBFOT basis (hereinafter referred to as “the Project”) pursuant to the RFP Document dated …………… issued in respect of the Project and other related documents including without limitation the draft Power Purchase Agreement (the “PPA”) (hereinafter collectively referred to as “Bidding Documents”), we (Name of the Bank) having our registered office at ……………………… and one of its branches at …………………….. (hereinafter referred to as the “Bank”), at the request of the Bidder, do hereby in terms of Clause 2.1.7 read with Clause 2.1.8 of the RFP Document, irrevocably, unconditionally and without reservation guarantee the due and faithful fulfilment and compliance of the terms and conditions of the Bidding Documents (including the RFP Document) by the said Bidder and unconditionally and irrevocably undertake to pay forthwith to the Utility an amount of Rs. ………….
+(Rupees ……………………….. only) (hereinafter referred to as the “Guarantee”) as our primary obligation without any demur, reservation, recourse, contest or protest and without reference to the Bidder if the Bidder shall fail to fulfil or comply with all or any of the terms and conditions contained in the said Bidding Documents.

 2. Any such written demand made by the Utility stating that the Bidder is in default of the due and faithful fulfilment and compliance with the terms and conditions contained in the Bidding Documents shall be final, conclusive and binding on the Bank.